-21.6 Changing the fieldbus using DS6
+21.7 Changing a fieldbus variant

 Fieldbus communication is determined by the firmware.
 The SI6 drive controller is delivered with the firmware version in the required fieldbus variant.
-You can subsequently change the fieldbus using the DriveControlSuite commissioning software.
+You can subsequently change the fieldbus using the DriveControlSuite commissioning software, provided that you are not using a fieldbus-specific safety module.